TatyCat/problemOne/instructions.md

 # Problem 1
-All code will be written in index.js.
+[x] All code will be written in index.js.
 Be sure to run `npm install` before getting started.
 Open `index.html` to view your output.

-Do not assume the data will always be in the exact format provided.
+[x] Do not assume the data will always be in the exact format provided.
 Commit your code between each step.

-1. Update the `mutateArray` function to return `a` as a flattened array, so that each item is changed to
+[] 1.
+Update the `mutateArray` function to return `a` as a flattened array, so that each item is changed to
 ```
 {
   'guest_type': 'crew',